sync-for-science/sync-for-science.github.io/api-calls/index.md

 ##### On *regular-update*
     GET /Immunization?patient={% raw %}{{{% endraw %}patientId{% raw %}}}{% endraw %}&_lastUpdated=gt{{lastCheck}}

+## Patient documents

-### Patient documents (i.e. whatever is available for portal download — not a CCDS requirement)
+That is: whatever is available for portal download — not a CCDS requirement

 ##### On *first-connection*
     GET /DocumentReference?patient={% raw %}{{{% endraw %}patientId{% raw %}}}{% endraw %}